 Another factor surgeons consider is whether the cancer has spread beyond the prostate.
 For those with no spread, it’s common to receive surgery or radiation as treatment.
-In cases where it has spread, patients are likely to receive hormone treatments, possible combined with therapy.
+In cases where it has spread, patients are likely to receive hormone treatments, possibly combined with therapy.

-“I think that confusion is what makes it so difficult for men to just get an idea of what to do,” Ischia says.
+“I think that confusion is what makes it so difficult for men to just get an idea of what to do,” Ischia said.
 “With prostate cancer, there’s such a wide variety, there’s no cookie-cutter solution for everybody.”